Tribal tattoos are among the most popular tattoo styles, especially for those who favor both meaning and masculinity in their tattoo designs.

 The lion did not inherit the title “king of the jungle” for no reason.

-These ferocious felines are an unstoppable force that can explain their popularity in tattoos.
+These wild felines are an unstoppable power that can explain their popularity in tattoos.

 The abstract lines of a tribal lion tattoo only enhance the robust features of a lion.